 Melissa Spicer

-Melissa Spicer (Ngāti Porou, Pākehā) is a New Zealand based production designer, prop master and art director, with over 25 years of professional experience in film and television.
+Melissa Spicer (Ngāti Porou, Pākehā) is a New Zealand based prop master, with over 25 years of professional experience in film and television.

-Her art department contribution has included international award winning feature films, such as King Kong, Avatar, and The Hobbit trilogies.
+Her art department contribution includes international award winning feature films, such as King Kong, Avatar, and The Hobbit trilogies.
 Melissa has worked for renowned directors Steven Spielberg (Tintin, The BFG), Peter Jackson and Taika Waititi (Eagle Vs Shark).

-Recently, she has spent several years living on Pandora - being the NZ Prop Master on Avatar, The Way of Water, for James Cameron.
+Melissa has spent several years living on Pandora - being the NZ Prop Master on Avatar, The Way of Water (2023) and Prop Master on Avatar, Fire and Ash (2025) for James Cameron and producer Jon Landau.

-Melissa received a Best Production Design nomination in the 2022 NZ TV Awards for her work on Wellington Paranormal Season 4, and is a professional member of WIFF NZ, The Screen Guild of Aotearoa and the Production Designers Collective.
+Melissa received a Best Production Design nomination in the 2024 NZTV Awards for her work on After The Party, and in 2022 for Wellington Paranormal Season 4.

 2018-2022 - Director: James Cameron, Production Designers: Ben Proctor, Dylan Cole.
 Producers: Jon Landau, Brigitte Yorke.
 DOP: Russel Carpenter